cga-wm/advgis-delta/2021-01-01_Example-Weekly-Log.md

 - [ ] Be sure to do this first next week
 - [ ] If you have time, research [this](#) topic.
 - [ ] Visualize [this](#) dataset.

+Of course, replace the "#" marks in the markdown with real weblinks.